Atlético Nacional: History

-In the 2014 Copa Libertadores, Nacional was eliminated in the quarterfinals at the hands of Defensor Sporting.
-In the 2014 Copa Sudamericana, Nacional faced River Plate in the finals.
+Nacional began the 2014 season with the 2014 Superliga Colombiana, where the team lost 4–3 on penalties to Deportivo Cali after a 2–2 draw on aggregate.
+In the 2014 Copa Libertadores, Nacional was eliminated in the quarterfinals by Defensor Sporting 3–0 on aggregate.
+Three days later, they lost 1–0 to Junior in the first leg of the finals.
+However they came back in dramatic fashion in the second leg; with the score tied at 1–1 Junior was just minutes away from lifting the Colombian title, but a goal from Jhon Valoy in the 94th minute sent the game to penalties, where Nacional won the shootout and lifted their third consecutive title, becoming the first Colombian club to win three consecutive short tournaments.
+Nacional followed this championship with a good performance in the 2014 Copa Sudamericana, and although they were almost eliminated at the hands of Paraguayan minnows General Díaz in the second stage, they made the finals, where they faced River Plate.
 The first leg, played in Medellín, was a 1–1 draw.
-The second leg, played in Buenos Aires, was won by River Plate with a score of 2–0.
+The second leg, played in Buenos Aires, was won by River Plate with a 2–0 score, making this the second runner-up finish for the club after losing the final in 2002.

-In the 2015 Torneo Apertura, Nacional was eliminated in the quarterfinals by Deportivo Cali.
+In the 2015 Torneo Apertura, Nacional was eliminated in the quarterfinals by eventual champion Deportivo Cali.
 After the tournament ended, Osorio left the team after getting signed by São Paulo, being replaced by Reinaldo Rueda, who previously managed the Ecuador national team and got them to the 2014 FIFA World Cup, doing the same with the Honduras national team in 2010.
-In the Torneo Finalización, Nacional was champion, defeating Junior in the finals on penalties with a score of 3–2 after a 2–2 draw on aggregate.
-Jefferson Duque was top goalscorer of the team and the tournament with 15 goals.
+In the Torneo Finalización, Nacional achieved 45 points in the regular season, winning 14 out of 20 games.
+They qualified to the playoffs as the first seed and later beat crosstown rivals Independiente Medellín on their path to the finals, where they defeated Junior on penalties after a 2–2 draw on aggregate.
+Jefferson Duque was the top goalscorer of the team and the tournament with 15 goals.
 With this title, Nacional became the team with the most league titles with fifteen and a total of twenty-five titles including international tournaments.

 The start of 2016 brought a second Superliga Colombiana title, beating Deportivo Cali, thus qualifying for the 2016 Copa Sudamericana.
 Nacional placed second in the 2016 Torneo Apertura with 39 points, just one point behind rivals Independiente Medellín.
-With this result, the team qualified to the quarterfinals, where they faced Rionegro Águilas, winning on penalties and advancing to the semifinals.
-In the semifinals, Nacional was eliminated by Junior, losing 4–2 on penalties.
+The club was eliminated by Junior in the semifinals, losing 4–2 on penalties.